 A good portion of authors who opt to self-publish do so because of the level of control they can exercise over their work, such as how it reads and looks, and concerning the way they want to promote it.
 When self-publishing, YOU are the publisher.
 This means you can realise your vision on the cover, or include a snippet of your next book with this one, for example – it’s your project and you have the freedom to do anything you want, without consulting anyone else.

-In traditional publishing, once a manuscript has been accepted and a contract signed, essentially, you, as the author, gives up ‘control’ of all things relating to their book to the publishing company.
+In traditional publishing, once a manuscript has been accepted and a contract signed, essentially, you, as the author, gives up ‘control’ of all things relating to your book to the publishing company.
 That’s not to say the publishers won’t take into account your wishes or thoughts – they want to keep their authors on side and happy, after all.
 But the company will know the market and what a book has to be like; they’ll stick to certain aspects for a reason.
 They will have the last word on all content, on the book’s cover and layout, and where it will be on sale.

-Self-publishing, with all the tools now available, have made getting your work to market practically instantaneous.
-In comparison, a traditionally-published book can often take around a couple of years (sometimes longer) before it sees the light of day.
+Self-publishing, with all the tools now available, has made getting your work to market practically instantaneous.
+In comparison, a traditionally-published book can often take a couple of years (sometimes longer) before it sees the light of day.
 It has to go through editing, revisions, design, and it needs to fit with the publisher’s schedule for release and marketing.

 But, just because you CAN publish something immediately, doesn’t mean you should.
-To compete with TP titles, you should aim to make your SP book as attractive, compelling and as professional as possible, which means going through the same motions, i.e. submitting your draft to an editor, getting feedback from a professional/beta readers, taking time to study the market so that your cover design is appropriate and eye-catching, for example, and your placement/categorisation is accurate.
+To compete with TP titles, you should aim to make your SP book as attractive, compelling and as professional as possible, which means going through the same motions, i.e. submitting your draft to an editor, getting feedback from a professional/beta readers, taking time to study the market so that your cover design is appropriate and eye-catching, for example, and that your placement/categorisation is accurate.

 Though, as a self-publisher, you have these upfront costs to meet, they’re one-offs.
-That means, once you’ve recouped them, you get a much better margin than a TP author.
+That means, once you’ve recouped them, you get a much better margin from sales than a TP author.
 After printing costs, and after the initial one-off costs have been made back, SP authors get to keep the remaining revenue from the sale of each copy – which could represent up to 60% of the purchase price.

 In comparison, once your manuscript has been accepted by a traditional publishing company, there are no costs to pay.
 The publisher pays for the editing, for the cover design, for everything.
 The flipside, however, is that you’re paid royalties for each copy sold; typically, this will be between 10% and 17.5% of the purchase price.
 This is unlikely to alter, unless you see such strong sales that you’re in a position to negotiate your royalty rate.